timmyli25/rst/test.rst

         cn.alter_splitfiles('split/2015*BURGLARY-THEFT-MOTOR_VEHICLE_THEFT','split_burg_10p/', theta=0.1)

-    The **alter_splitfiles** function looks for files matching the first argument, the changes perturbs them.
+    The **alter_splitfiles** function looks for files matching the first argument, then perturbs them.
 Each file is a series of numbers indicating the number of crime incidents that occurred on a certain day.
 Whenever it encounters a 0, a day where there was no crime, it will change it to a 1 with a probability of theta.
 Since the split files consists of mostly 0's, it is similar to increasing